 What are the other features of NAB Rewards?

-However, one program’s weakness is the earn rate for standard purchases.
-The effective earning rates for these purchases are on the low side compared to similar cards in the market.
+However, there’s a downside of NAB Rewards that’s fair to point out.
+This is the everyday earning rate that applies to standard retail purchases.
+The effective earning rates for these transactions (giving 0.75 to 0.25 Velocity Points per $1, for example), are on the lower side, compared to similar cards in the market.